West Afrika: Mano River Region

-The Women’s Centre for Democracy and Human Rights in the Ivory Coast is successfully drawing public attention to the causes and consequences of female genital cutting and marriages of underage girls.
+The Women’s Centre for Democracy and Human Rights in the Ivory Coast (CEFCI) is successfully drawing public attention to the causes and consequences of female genital cutting and marriages of underage girls.

 Women and girls who have experienced sexualised violence need appropriate psychosocial, medical, legal and economic assistance.
 This is why our partner organisations offer survivors low-threshold contact points, trauma-sensitive counselling, and support as they make their way through the institutions.

 Reintegration and empowerment of women who have experienced violence

 In addition, women who are often stigmatised due to their experiences of violence are supported in the reintegration into their communities.
 Income-generating measures are aimed at empowering women and enabling them to provide for their livelihoods independently.